rowcased/rowcased.github.io/codewars.md

 I had zero skill when I signed on.
 But I learned how to learn by studying other coders' solutions, reading the comments, and using tutorials.
 I found solving a kata in multiple languages offered invaluable insights into coding, as well as how to use documentation to learn a new language rapidly.

-offered invaluable insights to coding.

-<br><br>

-I quickly learned how to study other coders' solutions and strove to learn better algorithm practices by studying other coders' solutions and reading comments.
-I used other tutorials and documentation to hone my skill.
-I especially found solving a kata in multiple languages offered invaluable insights to coding.

-<br><br>

-Being new to coding when I began Codewars, I found many kata baffling.
-Early solutions were inefficient or inelegant, but I strove to rapidly learn better algorithm practices by studying other coders' solutions.
-I found solving a kata in multiple languages offered invaluable insights to coding.

-<br><br>

-Being new to coding as I began Codewars, I was baffled by some challenges and some early solutions were inefficient.
-I rapidly learned about algorithm best practices by reading comments and studying other people's solutions.
-Solving a kata in multiple languages offered invaluable insights to coding.
-I never imagined I would solve so many kata and learn as much as I have.

-<br><br>

 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 135 ~ leaderboard position